derektypist/project-euler-064/README.md

 **Information Architecture**

-The function `oddPeriodSqrts(n)` returns a number, where n is a number.
+The function `oddPeriodSqrts(n)` returns a number, where n is a number between 2 and 10000.

 ## Features